daniellee862/northcoders-intro-week-html-css/README.md

-# Intro to HTML and CSS
+# Intro to HTML and CSS.

 ## Task 1: create a profile in HTML